amaurylrd/roguelike-proto/INSTALL.md

 ### *Integration*

-The folder /includes/ maintains dependencies.
+The folder /includes/ at the root maintains dependencies.

 1. Scala 2.12.2 in /includes/runtime-libraries/
    1. scala-compiler-2.12.2.jar